-WARNING: If your Model S is equipped with aftermarket tires that differ in size from those printed on the Tire Information Label (see Vehicle Loading on page 203), it is the driver's responsibility to determine the correct tire pressure.
+WARNING: If your Model S is equipped with aftermarket tires that differ in size from those printed on the Tire Information Label, it is the driver's responsibility to determine the correct tire pressure.
 Do not drive on public roads when tires are not inflated to the correct pressure.

 WARNING: Do not depend on TPMS sensors to accurately determine pressures and trigger alerts.
-It is the driver's responsibility to maintain correct tire pressures (see Maintaining Tire Pressures on page 188).
+It is the driver's responsibility to maintain correct tire pressures (see Maintaining Tire Pressures on page 192).
 Over or under-inflated tires can result in loss of control or tire damage, which can lead to serious injury.